siantist/graph_mining/notes.md

 transition matrix of pref rw is $pi_{i -> j}$ and weights is $\Omega_{ij}$

+*Examine the weights of the edges within the kronecker product of the graphs.

 *grakel Documentation:*

 The normalized kernel value between 2 graphs is $k (G_1, G_2) / \sqrt{ k(G_1, G_1) k (G_2, G_2)}$